Escherbach/Seq-Roadmap/sample-prep.md

 # Sample Acquisition and Preparation

+> **Summary:** The deployment of a viral MGS-based diagnostic platform will require a new generation of automated sample and library preparation instruments that are simple to use, economically competitive and that remove issues with contamination.
+Instrumentation from qPCR systems can be adapted with minimal technical risk.

 A complete sample-to-answer metagenomic sequencing platform will require the development of a sample acquisition and preparation system.
 This will take samples from patients and prepare them for introduction to sequencing instrumentation.
 In a clinically viable platform, sample preparation will be *integrated into sequencing instrumentation*, such that a clinician need only add the sample to a pre-loaded cartridge and insert it into an instrument.
 This is much the same workflow that exists for sample-to-answer qPCR instrumentation (Cepheid GeneXpert).
 And we shall see that it may be possible to leverage much of this work in the development of tools for sample-to-answer metagenomic sequencing platforms.

 {:*toc*}